IntroToCode/RecipesCodemates6/lunch/readme.md

 ## Steps for preparation:

-Lay out all pieces of bread on your plates
-Spread the jelly on 5 of the pieces of bread
+Lay out all pieces of bread on your plates and add a slice of ham per sandwich Spread the jelly on 5 of the pieces of bread
 Spread the peanut butter on 5 of the other pieces of bread Put one of each jelly and peanut butter pieces of bread together to make 5 sandwiches